mashrekur/topic_modeling_hydrology/README.md

 --- Figures & Analysis ----------------

-3_temporal_topics --- Creates plots for analysis of relative temporal topic trends 4_topic_correlations --- Creates plots for analysis of topic relationships 5_journal_correlations --- Creates plots for analysis of journal relationships
+3_subjective_topic_analysis --- Tools and workspace to help understand and name topics 4_temporal_topics --- Creates plots for analysis of relative temporal topic trends 5_topic_correlations --- Creates plots for analysis of topic relationships 6_journal_correlations --- Creates plots for analysis of journal relationships